Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 * CALPHAD
 * Microstructure Modeling

-The primary goal of this repository is to provide an overview of my undergraduate computational materials research and its continuing extensions toward atomistic and multiscale materials modeling.
+The main purpose of this repository is to present my undergraduate computational materials research and the related work I am continuing in atomistic and multiscale materials modeling.

 ---
 **GitHub:**